 A representative of Fair Housing of Central California (FHCCC) was interviewed on September 27, 2022.
 The organization works to eliminate housing discrimination and expand housing opportunities to all persons.
 The FHCCC receives fair housing complaints and tracks them by location, zip code, gender, race or ethnicity, and type of complaint.
 The most common fair housing issue that clients report is discrimination related to disability or race.
 She expressed concern that fair housing practices are not really embraced by local government, and that cities should avoid promoting the development of new housing in neighborhoods where segregation is deliberately continued by landlords and real estate agents.
-Her clients prefer decent, affordable, and accessible housing, but as the cost of purchasing a home increases, opportunities decline.
+To incorporate this feedback, the City has included Program 30, through which the City will coordinate with the Housing Authority, FCOG, and other Fresno County jurisdictions to develop Spanish-language printed materials to improve accessibility to fair housing resources for residents.
+Additionally, to faciliate the development of more housing that is accessible to persons with physical and developmental disabilities, the City has included Program 18, through which the City will develop and formalize a general process that a person with physical and developmental disabilities can use to make a reasonable accommodation request to accommodate the needs of persons with disabilities and streamline the permit review process.
+Her-FHCC's clients prefer decent, affordable, and accessible housing, but as the cost of purchasing a home increases, opportunities decline.
 She feels there is adequate rental housing in the community, including for seniors and persons with disabilities, but affordability and accessibility remain barriers.